reusable-ui/reusable-ui-monorepo/features/animation-feature/README.md

 # @reusable-ui/animation-feature 📦

-A styling utility for composing animation stack from custom and registered state packages.
+A styling utility for composing an animation stack from custom and registered state packages.
 It exposes CSS variables for styling component’s animation.
 Ideal for buttons, accordions, popups, and any interactive components.

 ## ✨ Features
-✔ Composes custom and registered animations into a single stack
+✔ Composes custom and registered animations into a unified stack
 ✔ Prevents accidentally animation inheritance via internal pre-reset
 ✔ Strongly typed CSS variables for safe, expressive styling across SSR and hydration
 ✔ Seamless integration across state packages